Harry-Chen/xingzhe-gpx-processor/README.md

-# Xinghe GPX Processor 行者轨迹处理工具
+# Xingzhe GPX Processor 行者轨迹处理工具

 [Xingzhe](https://imxingzhe.com) sells cheap GPS bike meters with sensor support including cadence, heart rate and power.
 But the GPX files exported from its website does not contain any sensor metrics.